 The interchange, however, was never very good at accommodating the high-speed traffic it attracted.
 For 60 years, the fire department has responded to countless [and many times deadly] interstate vehicle accidents.
 Early on, for decades, there wasn't even a medial barrier between the four traffic lanes!
 Traffic volume, outdated acceleration and de-acceleration lanes and the lack of a full cloverleaf has confounded drivers, compromised safety and just fallen into disrepair.
 It has simply reached the end of it's life-span and no longer meets current interstate standards.

 Hence, as part of a larger, total PA I-70 overhaul, the interchange has been completely re-engineered and moved 1/4 mile west.
-Longer on and off ramps now culminate in two 'round-abouts,' one new bridge is done and another is about 60% complete [and one is being rehabilitated], several local streets have been widened, sidewalks and street lighting installed and two new signals will control traffic flow.
+Longer on and off ramps now culminate in two 'round-abouts,' two new bridges are done and another is about 70% complete and several local streets have been widened, sidewalks and interchange lighting installed and two new signals will control traffic flow.
 Final curbing and sidewalks on Center Ave. are nearly complete.